 As with all the ArcGIS AEC Collections, the Site Scan for AEC Collection starts with the Professional User and Creator user types.
 Note here: firms already owning at least one of the ArcGIS AEC Collections above can add the Site Scan Collection without having to purchase an additional base Collection.
 The Site Scan ArcGIS AEC Collection includes, an additional Creator user type license of ArcGIS, two Site Scan for ArcGIS Single Operator term licenses and one Site Scan for ArcGIS Single Access term license, along with 14,000 ArcGIS Service Credits.

 With any of the ArcGIS for AEC Collections, additional user type licenses can be added to the overall term license as your firm’s needs grow.
 As the value of GIS data becomes an integral part of your firm’s AEC project design, engineering, construction and operations’ workflows, you may wish to explore some for the additional AEC focused ArcGIS tools for everything from Field Operations tasks to in-depth business or spatial analysis.
 We will look at these tools in an upcoming edition or this blog.

 The MG team is here to assist you in crafting powerful AEC solutions, training, and implementation.
-Feel free to contact Eric Schaffer, Business Development Specialist for our GIS space at Eric.Schaffer@mg-aec.com or phone 720 215 3802.
+Feel free to contact Eric Shaffer, Business Development Specialist for our GIS space at firstname.lastname@example.org or phone 720 215 3802.

 Stan Hennigh is MG’s Esri Partnership Manager as well as Business Development Manager for Esri, Scanning and Specialized Services.
 Stan’s recent project work has centered around BIM-to-GIS projects, smart FM projects.
 Sustainability, Reality Capture and Autodesk Forge development as it relates to BIM-to-GIS strategies.